 Turn Based Strategy

 - Even fights where you're supposed to be curbstomped by the overwhelmingly powerful boss (Beauty Queen Etna, anyone?) can be won through higher levels and good equipment, although that sometimes lead to a Non-Standard Game Over due to plot derailment.
 (Defeated Feinne too early?
 Here comes Asagi to ruin everything and forcing you to start all over again.)

-The easiest way to grind experience and Mana is to create high-level dungeons and attach a weak title to it so that the enemies inside have reduced stats...but they will still retain their high level and steal rate, meaning you're in for a beating if you can't kill all before they get a turn.
+- The easiest way to grind experience and Mana is to create high-level dungeons and attach a weak title to it so that the enemies inside have reduced stats...but they will still retain their high level and steal rate, meaning you're in for a beating if you can't kill all before they get a turn.

-A handwave as well: when you beat Bonus Boss Laharl for the first time, he rounds up his minions telling them to upgrade his weapons in the Item World.
+- A handwave as well: when you beat Bonus Boss Laharl for the first time, he rounds up his minions telling them to upgrade his weapons in the Item World.

-A strange subversion in Awakening: the boss of the Premonition appears early on in the actual story weaker than in the first battle, but that's justified since the Premonition is a dream of the future.
+- A subversion in Awakening: the boss of the Premonition appears early on in the actual story weaker than in the first battle, but that's justified since the Premonition is a dream of the future.
 Come Chapter 23, and the boss appears exactly the same as it did in the Premonition, meaning you should be able to easily curbstomp it...until you do and it turns out to have been hiding its true power, resulting in a rematch where the boss has stats actually befitting a boss this late in the game.

 Non-video game examples: